peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Numbers.EDecimal bignum,
         System.IO.Stream stream);

  Writes a decimal floating-point number in CBOR format to a data stream, as follows:

   * If the value is null, writes the byte 0xF6.

- * If the value is negative zero, infinity, or NaN, converts the number to a `double`  and writes that `double`  .
+  * If the value is negative zero, infinity, or NaN, converts the number to a  `double` double and writes that  `double` double .
 If negative zero should not be written this way, use the Plus method to convert the value beforehand.

   * If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.

   * In all other cases, writes the value as a decimal number.

    <b>Parameters:</b>

  * <i>bignum</i>: The arbitrary-precision decimal number to write.
 Can be null.